cobwebch/external_import/Documentation/Developer/Api/Index.rst

 records
   The data as structured by External Import, step after step.

+downloadable
+  Indicates whether the records variable contains data that is appropriate for downloading as CSV.
+The download feature is available in the :ref:`preview mode of the backend module <user-backend-module-synchronizable-preview>`.

 There are getters and setters for each of these.